Through a diverse range of activities, NCCR Robotics worked to bring a culture of equality and inclusiveness in the robotics community at large.

 In November 2019, we participated in a meeting organised by the SNSF on Equal Opportunities practices with all the NCCR programs, where Prof. Laura Marchal-Crespo (then chair of the NCCR Robotics EO committee) presented our efforts and initiatives.

-Finally, in evaluating proposals to our internal calls for collaborative research projects, we place high value on the diversity and gender balance of the team behind each proposal.
+Finally, in evaluating proposals to our internal calls for collaborative research projects, we placed high value on the diversity and gender balance of the team behind each proposal.